Updated March 31, 2026

 - Workers' compensation is required in Georgia for businesses with 3 or more employees, with exemptions for sole proprietors, partners, and corporate officers.

-- Georgia requires businesses to maintain proof of general liability coverage for most commercial leases, so many store owners need documentation ready before signing or renewing a location.
+- Most commercial leases in Georgia require proof of general liability coverage, so many store owners need documentation ready before signing or renewing a location.

 - Georgia commercial auto minimum liability limits are $25,000/$50,000/$25,000 if the business uses a covered vehicle for deliveries, supply runs, or other store operations.